Aliases for BRD7 Gene

 GeneCards Summary for BRD7 Gene

 BRD7 (Bromodomain Containing 7) is a Protein Coding gene.
-Diseases associated with BRD7 include nasopharynx carcinoma and pharynx cancer.
-Among its related pathways are Wnt signaling pathway (KEGG) and Chromatin Regulation / Acetylation.
-GO annotations related to this gene include transcription factor binding and transcription regulatory region DNA binding.
+Diseases associated with BRD7 include Nasopharyngeal Disease and Pharynx Cancer.
+Among its related pathways are Regulation of TP53 Activity and Regulation of TP53 Activity through Acetylation.
+Gene Ontology (GO) annotations related to this gene include transcription factor binding and transcription regulatory region DNA binding.
 An important paralog of this gene is BRD9.